-In re LinkedIn Data Privacy Litig.
+- However, two recent decisions have allowed data breach claims to go forward, albeit in limited form: - In re LinkedIn Data Privacy Litig.
 (N.D.
 Cal.
-2014): After dismissing plaintiff's complaint for lack of Article III standing, the court allowed an amended complaint for false advertising on the theory that plaintiff would not have purchased LinkedIn's premium service but for a statement in the Privacy Policy that information would "be protected with industry standard protocols and technology."
-Reliance on the alleged promise was enough for standing.
+2014): the court dismissed plaintiff's original complaint for lack of Article III standing - But court allowed amended complaint for false advertising to proceed - Held: plaintiff could allege that she would not have purchased LinkedIn's premium service but for a statement in the Privacy Policy that user information would "be protected with industry standard protocols and technology." - Reliance on the alleged promise was enough to confer standing for false advertising